mdrazasheikh/agro/readme.md

 ## API Documentation for application -openapi (swagger)
-Make sure the application is running viewing this in browser.
+Make sure the application is running before viewing this in browser.
 [http://localhost:8888/swagger-ui.html](http://localhost:8888/swagger-ui.html)